-Having just booked in for my first physique show on the 2nd of July, I’ll be focused more than ever on getting shredded, and I will be using all of my knowledge to get there, so what better time to share some advice.
+Having just booked in for my first physique show on July 2nd, I’ll be focused more than ever on getting lean, and I will be using all of my knowledge to get there, so what better time to share some advice.

-Getting lean sounds like fun, but it’s uncommon that someone’s efforts actually pay off the way they intended.
-Within a month most people find themselves pretty frustrated, they’re not even halfway done cutting and feel like they’re running through quicksand.
+Getting lean sounds like fun, but it’s uncommon that someone’s efforts pay off the way they intended.
+Within a month, most people are frustrated; they’re not halfway done cutting and feel like they’re running through quicksand.

 As a personal trainer, I get to hear my fair share of rants from people experiencing the same problems over and over.
-But I’ve been fortunate enough to work with hundreds of clients to get a real understanding of what works for each individual.
+But I’ve been fortunate enough to work with hundreds of clients to understand what works for each individual.

-In this post, I will go over the basics that must be adhered to should you want to successfully get lean, as well as address a few weight loss misconceptions I often see.
+In this post, I will go over the basics that must be adhered to should you want to get lean successfully and address a few weight loss misconceptions I often see.

 Let’s start by addressing a seemingly complex topic, nutrition.

-I’m often asked questions like “do you need carbs or do you avoid them altogether?”, “are 8 meals a day better than 6?”, and “what’s the deal with sugar?
+I’m often asked questions like, “do you need carbs, or do you avoid them altogether?”, “are eight meals a day better than six?” and “what’s the deal with sugar?

 Let’s get a bit of background knowledge out of the way.